 Price is certainly a primary concern.
 While a steam-powered laundry washing machine can cost as nearly a thousand dollars, you can find a stackable washer dryer combo for about the same price as a unit that only comes with a washer and no dryer.
 Of course, choosing the cheapest option is not always the best idea.
 If your tenant's unit breaks down, not only will be responsible for the repairs, but you may have to pay for them to clean their clothes at a laundromat until the unit is functional again.

 Some bargain laundry units only allow users to wash and dry small loads.
-These can be fine options if you are renting a one bedroom apartment or loft, but for a family-sized space, these units can be inadequate.
-In an effort to stay on top of household chores, residents might be tempted to overload the machines, causing damage and greatly reducing the potential lifespan of the appliance.
+These can be fine options if you are renting a one-bedroom apartment or loft, but for a family-sized space, these units can be inadequate.
+To stay on top of household chores, residents might be tempted to overload the machines, causing damage and greatly reducing the potential lifespan of the appliance.
 For larger apartments, make sure you invest in a unit with an appropriate capacity.
 The Electrolux myPro stacked washer/dryer WE170P-V/TE1120 is one solid option that balances affordability, durability, and capacity.
-Sometimes trying to save money in the short run can lead to larger out of pocket costs down the road, so make a sound investment in a quality product for your rental property.
+Sometimes trying to save money in the short run can lead to larger out-of-pocket costs down the road, so make a sound investment in a quality product for your rental property.